thii29/my-obsibian/III. ReactJs/III - 0a. useState.md

 ex: `const [state, setState] = useState(initialState)`
-//initialState có thể bỏ qua và chỉ dùng cho lần đầu **State**
+//initialState có thể bỏ qua và chỉ dùng cho lần đầu

+**State**
+- State of a component is an object that holds some informations, data that can may change over the lifetime of the component.
+It can keep the data when rendering.
-- Quản lý giá trị trong component
-- Lưu trữ, dữ lại data khi render
+- Quản lý giá trị trong component.
+Lưu trữ, dữ lại data khi render

 **useState trả về cái gì?**
 - State hiện tại